 Attendance: Attendance will be taken everyday.
 There is a very strong correlation between attendance and grades.
 In order to understand the material, you need to be present in class.
 Group work also requires every ones participation.
 I understand that there are circumstances that you must miss class.
-Any student missing more than two class will lose two percentage points off their final grade for each additional absence.
-Remember that no late homework or quizzes are accepted and you must be present on all days of a group assignment to receive credit.
+Any student missing more than three class will lose two percentage points off their final grade for each additional absence.
+Remember that no late homework or quizzes are accepted and you must be present on the day group assignments are assigned to receive credit.